dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 offering.

 Abigail would like to use the brand new JSON APIs so she updates the project from .NET Core 2.1 to .NET Core 3.1.
-However, after upgrading the notices that we obsoleted non-generic collections and she gets a bunch of warnings against her code:
+However, after upgrading she notices that we obsoleted non-generic collections and she gets a bunch of warnings against her code: